WaterHyacinthInNANHU/mingxuanyan.github.io/_news/infocom_accept.md

 related_posts: false
 ---

-Our work ''From Ember to Blaze: Swift Interactive Video Adaptation via Meta-Reinforcement Learning'' has been accepted by **IEEE INFOCOM 2023**!🎉✨
+One paper ''From Ember to Blaze: Swift Interactive Video Adaptation via Meta-Reinforcement Learning'' has been accepted by **IEEE INFOCOM 2023**!🎉✨